genes-and-health/TRE-documentation-v3/docs/what-is-a-tre.md

 - The TRE doesn’t allow users to export data without inspection from the project’s Data Controller or a delegate.
 - The TRE doesn’t allow users to import code or data without inspection from the project’s Data Controller or a delegate.

-Researchers must enter the secure environment of a TRE to work on the data inside, and cannot export summary results without inspection, to ensure no sensitive personal data is being exported --the scientist come to the data, the data do not go to the researchers.
+Researchers must enter the secure environment of a TRE to work on the data inside, and cannot export summary results without inspection, to ensure no sensitive personal data is being exported **--the researchers come to the data, the data do not go to the researchers**.

 ## How secure is the Genes & Health TRE?